XcalableMP/manual/en/distribute.rst

    !$xmp template t(10,10)
    !$xmp distribute t(block,block) onto p

-The distribute construct declares data distribution of a 2-dimensional template by using a 2-dimensional node group.
+The distribute construct declares data distribution of a 2-dimensional template by using a 2-dimensional node set.
-Each dimension of the template is divided by block distribution on node group p.
+Each dimension of the template is divided by block distribution on node set p.

 .. image:: ../img/distribute/multi.png